 The CF card can be used to provide extra program-storage space for the datalogger.
 Program files can be copied to the card while it is attached as a drive on the computer.
-They can also be sent to the card by using LoggerNet File Control.
-They may also be copied from CPU memory to the card (or from the card to CPU memory) by using the CR1000KD.
+They can also be sent to the card using LoggerNet's File Control.
+They may also be copied from CPU memory to the card (or from the card to CPU memory) using the CR1000KD.